ChenS0407/test/tutorials/scene/notification-sent-nail.md

 If the pipeline notification cannot be received in a timely manner, users cannot obtain the pipeline execution status in a timely manner and perform effective intervention in certain scenarios (such as task execution error)

-## Blue Shield advantage
+## BKCI advantage

-Blue Shield has added the Stud notification plugin to send message notifications via swarm bots.
+BKCI has added the Stud notification plugin to send message notifications via swarm bots.

 ## solution